 Mac OS X is not supported with binary translation.
 To run Mac OS X, you need a host on which VMware Player supports Intel VT-x or AMD-V.

 VT-x is disabled in the BIOS for both all CPU modes.

 How can you enable Intel Virtualization technology?

 There are two options to do this depending on the type of computer you have.
-On a computer made before the advent of Windows 8 you will need to use BIOS setup screen to update VT-x.
-If the computer you are using was made after Windows 8 you will need use UEFI firmware.
+On a computer made before the advent of Windows 8, you will need to use a BIOS setup screen to update VT-x.
+If the computer you are using was made after Windows 8, you will need to use UEFI firmware.
 Here is a look at how to do each.